mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 After they arrive, they interact with both the human and tktk populations.
 The Droyne were called upon to educate the tktks, but the methods they use do not look like traditional instruction.

-To the human outsider, they don’t seem to be doing much at all.
+To the human outsider, they don't seem to be doing much at all.
 They chat with the tktks, show them holos of Droyne tech and their life on Ayldem, and they show them some tools and curiosities that they brought with them on their starship, the Iyuksimin.

 After a few days, the Droyne begin to teach the tktks the concept of Iskyar, the coyn ceremony.
 The Droyne iyuksimin leader, Bomeyo and their drone, Soyhsoy, begin to engage in what appears to be games and mock ceremonies using the coyns.